androiddrew/blag-fork/README.md

 Be sure to escape any `\` in the output when passing this string to a wsgi web server's config

-### DATABASE CONNECTION STRING
+### Database Connection String

 This project uses SQLAlchemy.
 You will need to set a environmental variable for the db connection string using BLOG_DB_CONFIG_STRING.
 Database connections strings are dependent on the database you choose for the backend see http://docs.sqlalchemy.org/en/latest/core/engines.html for details relating to your specific server.

-## WSGI SERVERS
+## WSGI Servers

-### GUNICORN
+### Gunicorn

-If you are not famaliar with WSGI servers it is recommended that you start with gunicorn.
-To serve this in production in a modern Linux distro you will want to create a systemd unit file that executes the wsgi app.
+If you are not familiar with WSGI servers it is recommended that you start with Gunicorn.
+To serve this in production on a modern Linux distribution you will want to create a systemd unit file that executes the WSGI application.
 Here is an example config that can help boot strap your project.
 You will want to change these parameters as needed, and you can find all the documentation at http://docs.gunicorn.org/en/stable/index.html:
 ```
     gunicorn --reload --workers 3 --log-syslog --bind [your bind] --env BLOG_SECRET_STRING=[your secret string] --env BLOG_DB_CONFIG_STRING=[your sqlachemy string] -m 007 blog_wsgi:app
 ```

 Digital Ocean has an excellent article for serving Flask Web Applications behind Nginx.
 I recommend reading the following for those who's WSGI foo is wanting https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04

-## HELPER CODE
+## Helpful Code

-Use the below command after changing your .service file for this software.
-Trust me it helps a lot
+Use the below command after changing your blag-fork.service file.
 ```
     sudo systemctl daemon-reload && sudo systemctl restart blag-fork && sudo systemctl status blag-fork
 ```